tntrung/sdm_face_alignment/README.md

    >> do_testing();

-Note: in the program, we provide the simple training models in folder:
+Note: in the program, we provide training models of LFPW (68 landmarks) in folder:
-"./model" that trained only on 10 images.
-You should re-train on the whole dataset.
-The program does not optimize the memory during training, the memory program may happens if you train on too much data.
+"./model".
+The program does not optimize speed and memory during training, the memory problem may happens if you train on too much data.